aricAI/github-actions/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)
 ![GitHub tag (latest SemVer pre-release)](https://img.shields.io/github/v/tag/AllenNeuralDynamics/aind-github-actions?include_prereleases&sort=semver)

-## This repository is for workflows that may be reused in other worflows and repositories.
+## This repository is for workflows that may be reused in other workflows and repositories.

 GitHub actions workflows are found in .github/workflows